pzawadzk/Behavioral-Cloning/README.md

 This project implements a machine learning model for self-driving car in a simulator.
 The model uses road images taken by an on-board camera and predicts appropriate steering angle.
 The model is trained using the so-called  behavioural cloning approach.
 In behavioural cloning we create a set of behaviours that we want the model to reproduce and then train the model on them.
 The most important behaviour for a self-driving car is to keep the car in the center of the road.
-To create such set of "good" behaviours we drive a car in the simulator keeping car in the center of the road and collect camera images and the corresponding steering angels.
+To reproduce this behaviours we drive a car in the simulator keeping car in the center of the road and collect camera images and the corresponding steering angels.
-In addition to reproducing "good" behaviours  the model should also be able to prevent "bad" behaviours such as as driving off the road.
-To acomplish this we We To collecti
+In addition to reproducing "good" behaviours the model should also be able to prevent "bad" behaviours such as as driving off the road. ...

 <img src="simulator.png" width="480" alt="Combined Image" />

 ## Model details

-#### Data collections
+### Data collections

-#### Preprocessing
+### Preprocessing

-#### Model architecture
+### Model architecture

 - Layer 1:
 Convolutional (Input = 32x32x1.
 Output = 28x28x10)